 Methadone is a prescription drug that helps a drug-dependent person delay the onset of withdrawal symptoms long enough to engage in some kind of drug detoxification or drug rehabilitation.
-Once the individual learns and have the tools of how to live without drugs, he will hopefully wean himself from the methadone.
-On occasion a methadone detox may be necessary.
+Once the individual learns and has the tools of how to live without drugs, he will hopefully wean himself from the methadone.
+On occasion, a methadone detox may be necessary.

 Methadone Withdrawal Detox

 Methadone is an opiate, which means it is in the same class as morphine, codeine, OxyContin, and heroin.
 Opiates interact with the central nervous system to cause various neurological effects.
 Doctors prescribe opiates for their pain-relieving effects.
 Recreational drug abusers use opiates for their euphoric effects.
 Other neurological effects include relaxation, drowsiness and slowed breathing.

 The body adapts to the presence of methadone and other opiates and grows increasingly tolerant to the effects of these drugs.
 This means a consumer must take increasingly stronger doses to achieve the same effects.
 A physician can increase the dosage slowly to avoid serious side effects of rapid dosage increases, especially overdose and death.
 Unfortunately, many consumers increase methadone dosages without consulting a doctor.
 Soon, they must take dangerously large doses to get high or avoid withdrawal symptoms.

 Continued use of any opiate, especially at high doses, also increases the consumer’s risk for addiction and dependence.
 An addicted person experiences intense cravings and engages in drug-seeking behaviors when they stop taking opiates.
 A physically dependent person experiences severe and prolonged flu-like withdrawal symptoms when opiate levels run low in their body.